Things I figured out the hard way.

 Read → -

-Migrating from Contact Form 7 — what breaks and what doesn't
+Migrating from Contact Form 7

 Contact Form 7 ships on millions of WordPress sites.
 Migrating off it is mostly painless.
 The 5 things that aren't are worth knowing in advance.